ryangomberg/ryangomberg/README.md

 ## Goals and Plans

-Since the completion of my Bachelor's Degree at UC Irvine, I would like to acquire at least 1 year of experience in the industry (ideally related to machine learning/finance), whether it be through internships or jobs, before considering a Master's program in Applied Mathmatics at San Diego State University or University of California, San Diego.
+Since the completion of my Bachelor's Degree at UC Irvine, I would like to acquire at experience in the industry (ideally related to machine learning/finance/actuary), whether it be through internships or jobs, before considering a Master's program in Applied Mathmatics at San Diego State University or University of California, San Diego.
 These colleges were chosen for the ease of commuting and, additionally, both offer exceptional and rigorous programs for Applied Mathematics and Statistics.
 A thorough cost-benefit analysis was also considered, ensuring that a Master's degree is a reasonable financial investment for what I would get out of it.
 In the meantime, I would like to take on other projects for personal interest, namely related to machine learning practices, understanding databases, and learning visualization tools.
-If time allows, I would like to take 1-2 SOA Exams (Probability and Statistics for Risk Modeling preferred) in the summer and fall of this year.
+I am currently signed up for an Actuarial exam in November and plan on taking 1 or 2 more before the summer!

 A brief (and ideal) timeline can be summarized by the following roadmap:
-- Now: Look into internship and/or work opportunities.
-Work on side-projects.
-- Summer 2025: If applicable, work at an internship program and/or entry-level job.
-Work on side-projects and prepare for SOA Exams.
-- Fall 2025 - Summer 2026: Take SOA Exams; work at an internship program and/or entry-level job.
+- Fall 2025 - Summer 2026: Take SOA Exams; work at an internship program and/or entry-level job OR work on self-motivated projects.
-- Fall 2026+: Continue working, or start a Master's program at SDSU or UCSD.
+- Fall 2026+: Continue working (if applicable) or start a Master's program at SDSU or UCSD.
 Participate in any university driven research in Applied Mathematics.

 By taking SOA Exams, I would be better prepared to assume an Acturial or Accounting position, which will be supported by my skills in programming (MATLAB/Python/R).